salacjamesrhode23/data_analyst_portfolio/maven_sales_challenge/README.md

 ### ⚙️ Solution Approach

 **Datasets:** <br>
-In real-world environments, datasets are continuously updated.
-However, this project initially used static CSV files.
-To simulate a dynamic, real-time data source, each dataset was uploaded to Google Sheets and converted into a public CSV export link.
+In real-world application, datasets are continuously updated.
+However, this challenge gives a static source of data (CSV files).
+To simulate a dynamic, real-time data source, all csv files were uploaded to Google Sheets and converted into a public CSV export link.
 This approach allowed Airflow to pull updated data automatically, mimicking a live production scenario.

-**Docker Containers:** <br>
+**Docker:** <br>
-Two Docker containers were provisioned for this project, one for Airflow and another for dbt + PostgreSQL.
-Both containers are connected through an external Docker network, enabling communication and shared volumes so Airflow can execute dbt commands.<br>
+Two docker compose projects were provisioned for this project, one for Airflow services and another for dbt + PostgreSQL + pgAdmin setup.
+Both docker compose projects are connected via an external Docker network which enables communication and shared volumes so Airflow services can execute dbt commands.<br>

-- Container 1: PostgreSQL + pgAdmin + dbt-core<br>
-This container hosts the PostgreSQL database, which serves as the project’s data warehouse.
-To simplify database exploration and debugging, pgAdmin is also included for GUI-based access.
-The container also includes dbt-core, which performs data modeling and transformation tasks inside the warehouse to prepare business-ready datasets.

-- Container 2: Custom Airflow Image<br>
-This container runs Airflow using a custom image that includes additional providers specified in the requirements.txt.
-Airflow orchestrates the weekly ingestion workflow, scheduled to run every Monday at 12:00 AM, pulling fresh data from the public CSV export links into the PostgreSQL database.<br>
-After ingestion, Airflow triggers dbt commands (dbt debug, dbt deps, and dbt run) to validate connections, install dependencies, and apply transformations.

-**dbt Transformation** <br>
+**Pipeline** <br>
-The dbt project files remain on the local machine, but the project directory is mounted as a shared volume inside the dbt container.
-This setup allows dbt to run transformations directly within the Docker environment while keeping the code version-controlled locally.
-Dbt generates a dedicated schema for transformed, analysis-ready datasets.
-Models are structured within this schema, and built-in dbt tests are applied to enforce business rules and maintain data quality throughout the pipeline.
+Tables were created in PostgreSQL to set up the database for incoming data from CSV files.
+Data from public CSV exports were then downloaded as temporary files to enable the COPY command in Postgres to load them into the database.
+After loading, the temporary CSV files were deleted.
+Finally, a series of dbt commands transformed the data within the database, producing datasets ready for analysis and visualization.

 **PowerBI dashboard** <br>
 The interactive Power BI dashboard is divided into three sections aligned with the project objectives: <br>